elaizae/web-typography-20-21/README.md

 - Use different font styling.
 Examples: Bold for screaming.
 Italic for whispering.

 ## First css changes
-The first thing I did was go over the top, to be able to really see what darice dislikes.
+**The first thing I did was go over the top, to be able to really see what darice dislikes.**
 - I made the video big and put the text on top of the video
 - I made the different speakers get a different color when they spoke.
-The questione; yellow, Contant K; white, the random man; orange.
+The questioner; yellow, Contant K; white and the random man; orange.
 - The first few sounds repeat themselves 3 times.
-I got the feeling of something opening and closing so I wanted to alternate between black and another color.
+The sound to me felt like some kind of computerized object opening and closing so I wanted to alternate between black and another color.
 I chose green, red and blue.
 - Theres also a frantic beeping sound which I wanted to style by having the background color flicker between red and black repeatedly.

 ## Feedback